Countly/countly-sdk-documentation/react_native_bridged/next.md

 <pre><code class="JavaScript">Countly.remoteConfigClearValues();</code></pre>
 <h1 id="h_01HAVQNJQS2ZB1K5WM9YA34TX9">User Feedback</h1>
 <p>
-  There are a different ways of receiving feedback from your users: the Star-rating dialog, the Ratings widget, and the Surveys widgets (Surveys and NPS®).
+  <span style="font-weight: 400;">There are several ways to receive user feedback: the Star Rating Dialog and the Feedback Widgets (Survey, NPS, Rating).</span>
 </p>
 <p>
-  The Star-rating dialog allows users to give feedback as a rating from 1 to 5.
-  The Ratings widget allows users to rate using the same 1 to 5 emoji-based rating system as well as leave a text comment.
-The Surveys widgets (Surveys and NPS®) allow for even more targeted feedback from users.
+  <span style="font-weight: 400;">Star Rating Dialog allows users to give feedback by rating it from 1 to 5.
+Feedback Widgets (Survey, NPS, Rating) allow for even more textual feedback from users.</span>
 </p>
-<h2 id="h_01HAVQNJQSE7TGN56S5RGJVDE4">Ratings</h2>
+<h2 id="h_01HAVQNJQSE7TGN56S5RGJVDE4">Star Rating Dialog</h2>
-<h3 id="h_01HAVQNJQSSQ0PHR4FQPFXXTC3">Star Rating Dialog</h3>
 <p>
   The Star-rating integration provides a dialog for getting user feedback about an application.
-It contains a title, a simple message explaining its purpose, a 1 through 5-star meter for getting users rating, and a dismiss button in case the user does not want to give a rating.
+It contains a title, a simple message explaining its purpose, a 1 through 5-star meter for getting users' ratings, and a dismiss button in case the user does not want to give a rating.
 </p>
 <p>
   This star rating has nothing to do with Google Play Store ratings and reviews.
-  It is simply for getting brief feedback from your users to be displayed on the Countly dashboard.
+  It is simply for getting brief user feedback to be displayed on the Countly dashboard.
   If the user dismisses the star-rating dialog without giving a rating, the event will not be recorded.
 </p>
 <pre><code class="javascript">Countly.showStarRating();</code></pre>
 <p>